gaehlerm/SoftwareEngineering/README.md

 // [https://youtu.be/RDd71IUIgpg]

 # 21. Decoupling

+// I really have to rework this chapter.

 "Before software should be reusable, it should be usable." — Ralph Johnson

 [Refactoring, Martin Fowler], [The Pragmatic Programmer]

 Coupling is a very essential part of software engineering.
 Without coupling, it wouldn't be possible to write code.
 Coupling is the glue that sticks everything together.
 But too much glue is bad as everything becomes sticky.
 In bad code, everything depends on each other.
 Every module or file imports dozens of other files.
 This is really bad because if you want to change one file, you might have to change a whole dozen.
 Instead you have to make sure that the coupling is as low as possible.
 This keeps the code soft and flexible.
 It is the ultimate goal to have comepletely decoupled code.
 This makes is easy to work with.
 It makes it reusable.

 This is one of the reasons why global variables and inheritance are not recommended.
 Global variables are the worst as they instantly glue the whole code together.
-It’s like importing something everywhere.
+It’s worse than importing something everywhere.
+All your code starts depending on each other.
 This is absolutely deadly.
-Don’t use global variables.
+Never use global variables.

 Inheritance is not quite as bad, but almost.
 Everything that depends on a derived class automatically also depends on its base class.
 You are not only coupling the derived class to the base class, but also the other way around.
 You can barely change one without changing the other.
 This is not how flexible code is supposed to be.
 Don’t use inheritance.